jitendra9873/Ori/README.md

 # My Account Details
-Simple App that takes information from user and stores using SQLite Database.
+App that takes information from user and stores using SQLite Database.
 # App Screenshots: